waifuai/paraphrase-human-sentence-classifier/README.md

 - Costs and rate limits apply.
 Use `--delay` to mitigate.
 - Experiment with models and prompt for accuracy.
 - Store keys securely in `~/.api-gemini` and `~/.api-openrouter` with appropriate permissions.
+- To override default model names without passing CLI flags, create plain-text files in your home directory:
+  - `~/.model-gemini` containing the Gemini model name (one line).
+  - `~/.model-openrouter` containing the OpenRouter model name (one line).
+  These take effect automatically as defaults while CLI flags still take precedence when provided.

 ## Future Improvements